A Google UX Design Professional Certificate project

 This step consists of user interview and competitor analysis that results in the creation of persona, storyboard, and user journey.

-The empathy map and persona are created to represent the participants that are interviewed.
-Then, I tried to find out who our competitors will be.
+The persona is created to represent the participants that are interviewed.
+After that, I tried to imagine what they will do when we gave them our solution:

-The sketch started on paper, then designed digitally using Adobe XD.
+The sketch started on paper, then it is designed digitally using Figma.
 The design is verified using usability testing and iterated once.

-This activity is done using moderated remote usability study with 5 testers, 18-35 years old, and frequent movie-goers.
-Each session lasts 20-30 minutes and done without any additional tools.
+This activity is done using moderated remote usability study with 5 testers, 18-35 years old, and lives in urban areas.
+Each session lasts 10-20 minutes and done without any additional tools.

 The insights are shown below:

 Overall, the results are promising.
-The success rate of each task is 100% and the calculated Net Promoter Score (NPS) is 60.
-Because of that, it can be said that the website satisfies the user’s needs and wants.
+The average time on task is less than 10 seconds and the success rate of each task is 100%.
+The calculated Net Promoter Score (NPS) is 80 and the System Usability Score (SUS) is 82.5.
+It can be said that the app has gained Project Takeout customers’ trust and have met their needs and wants.